WBLX-FM: History

 WBLX began in October 1973 as FM counterpart to gospel station WMOO (1550 AM).
 As WBLX, with the CHUrban format and then as an Urban Contemporary format, has been one of the market's leading stations with the same calls and format for 45 years.
 In 1998, Cumulus acquired competitor WDLT-FM, and skewed it to being an Urban Adult Contemporary.
 This has allowed WBLX to skew its programming towards a younger audience as a Mainstream Urban.
-For many years, WBLX also carried "The Beat of the Bay 93BLX!" and "93BLX Jamz!" brandnames, But however in 2000 they changed their current slogan to "The Big Station 93BLX".
+For many years, WBLX also carried "The Beat of the Bay 93BLX!" and "93BLX Jamz!" brandnames, however in 2000 they changed their current slogan to "The Big Station 93BLX".

 Cumulus Broadcasting began upgrading its stations to HD Radio broadcasting in 2005.
 One of the first ten stations to be upgraded was WBLX-FM.

 WBLX is one of the most powerful radio stations in the Gulf region.
 It can be heard from New Orleans, Montgomery, AL, South Georgia, Panama City, Fl, and 100 miles out in the Gulf of Mexico.

-Personnel

-E.J.
-Greig is the Program Director.